The Modern Workspace and Productivity

 They bring forth new technology

 It is without question that technology is changing the way we work.
 In a survey by the World Economic Forum, 44 per cent of global HR decision-makers cited new technologies enabling remote working, co-working space and teleconferencing as the principal driver of change in the workplace.
 Employees can communicate with one another anytime, anywhere, and it changes the very nature of the workplace.
 That buzzword ‘collaboration’ becomes easier – no need to walk down the hall to get a quick approval – and employees can choose to work in the manner in which they’re most productive.
 As such, technology has also made it feasible to save the commute time and work from home.

 It’s widely believed that happy employees are productive employees, so it’s only natural that the environment that they work in makes a difference when it comes to overall productivity.
 Open floor plans have their drawbacks, but one of their best features is access to natural light.
 This means is that views of the outside world are no longer simply for senior executives in the corner office.
 In fact, studies have shown that those within close proximity to a window at work get better sleep than those that do not.

 A final word and caveat

 Every environment has its drawbacks, and the modern workplace is no exception.
 Connectivity brings us closer together, but it can also lead to distractions.
-Communication technology and open spaces are excellent when used to promote efficient teamwork, but they can also backfire and actually decrease productivity.
+Technology and open spaces are excellent when used to promote teamwork, but they can also backfire and decrease productivity.

 It all comes down to culture.
 Creating a modern workplace is only as effective as the company culture of that workplace.
 A company driven by performance and hard work will fare better than one that does not live those values.
 Give your employees the tools they need to succeed, show them what success looks like and watch your company thrive.